MisakiFukuyo/jitsi-prosody-user-control-panel/README.md

 And append partial of docker-compose.sample.yml to docker-compose.yml .

 Finally, docker-compose down, docker-compose up and access http://server-host-or-ip:58888/, you got control panel.

+### 4. (Optional)Setup basic authentication

+This product is not protected by password or anything.

+I recommend to setup authentication by reverse proxy or network restriction.